slaclab/lacquer/README.md

   * Code can easily be ported to lacquer from Python

 ## Known issues
+**Only SELECT statements are currently supported.** This is mostly the case with Presto as well.

 In the porting, the grammar was ported from LL (ANTLRv4) to LALR (PLY).
-There's a few shift/reduce errors, but most queries parse just fine.
+There's a few shift/reduce errors, but most queries parse just fine, but you may run across a few errors, for example:

-Queries under test/queries.sql that are commented out don't parse, e.g.:

 ```sql
 select 1 from foo where bar in ((select 1 from baz), 2)